reactphp/http-client/README.md

 * `response`: The response headers were received from the server and successfully parsed.
 The first argument is a Response instance.
-* `error`: An error occured.
+* `error`: An error occurred.
 * `end`: The request is finished.
-If an error occured, it is passed as first argument.
+If an error occurred, it is passed as first argument.
 Second and third arguments are the Response and the Request.

 Interesting events emitted by Response:

-* `data`: Passes a chunk of the response body as first argument
+* `data`: Passes a chunk of the response body as first argument and a Response object itself as second argument.
-* `error`: An error occured.
+* `error`: An error occurred.
 * `end`: The response has been fully received.
-If an error occured, it is passed as first argument
+If an error occurred, it is passed as first argument.

 ### Example